0xecho/LAPD/README.md

 Decentralized downloading system for "speeded up" collective downloading using peer-to-peer communication between individual node pc clusters.

-#TODO# pc's download the files in chuncks and combine them locally later
+#TODO# pc's download the files in chunks and combine them locally later
+#TODO# refactor the manager and client setup